438 Bike Helmets Given Away At 2017 Lansing Lids For Kids!

 Lids for Kids: Why do we give away free bike helmets in Lansing?

-The Sinas Dramis Law Firm and our community partners distribute free bike helmets in Lansing, as well as other communities, because many children suffer severe head injuries in bike accidents simply by not wearing helmets at all, or by not wearing properly fitted helmets.
+The Sinas Dramis Law Firm and our various community partners distribute free bike helmets in Lansing because many children suffer severe head injuries in bike accidents simply by not wearing helmets at all, or by not wearing properly fitted helmets.

 It is estimated that more than 140,000 bicyclists under age 20 sustain brain injuries in accidents each year, and another 250 die as a result of those injuries.